Planning your trip

 - courier delivery

-- pick it up in person during the fall of 2013 at the Main Ticket Centers in Moscow and Sochi by presenting your printed order confirmation.
-Information about Main Ticket Center locations and operating hours will be published in the Fall of 2013 at tickets.sochi2014.com.
+- pick it up in person at the Main Ticket Centers in Moscow and Sochi by presenting your printed order confirmation.
+Information about Main Ticket Center locations and operating hours is published on tickets.sochi2014.com

-Spectators who do not reside in the Russian Federation may only buy tickets through official ticket agents or through the National Olympic Committee in their country.
+Spectators who do not reside in the Russian Federation may buy tickets through Authorized Ticket Reseller or through the National Olympic Committee of their country.
+Under consent of National Olympic Committees, this site can also be used for ticket sales for citizens of other countries.
+The detailed information is published on tickets.sochi2014.com.

 Ticket purchase terms and conditions can be found on the ticket sales website at tickets.sochi2014.com.